josh-tf/cbv-docs/README.md

 `nodemon server` will run `server.js` which handles the endpoint for database actions (insert, update, etc) via its own router.

 ## Deploy to Heroku
-Deployment to Heroku is easy, the toolbelt is required.
+Deployment to Heroku is easy, the tool belt is required.
 Start with `heroku login` and then run the below commands to set up two remote directories:
 ```bash
 # add a remote repo for the frontend
 heroku git:remote -a cbv-docs